Walking Alongside Immigrant Communities

 Our Advocacy at Three Levels

-Our newest initiative seeks to build on our deep history with the immigrant community in the Tri-Cities region.
+Our newest initiative builds on our deep history with immigrant communities in the Tri-Cities region.
 Through deep listening and learning, we are actively working to understand the current advocacy landscape, create new relationships, and seek ways to accompany our immigrant and refugee neighbors at home.

 We are also committed to building bridges with the broader community to foster greater inclusivity and understanding so that all may thrive.

-For more information about our local engagement, contact Ivone Guillen, our Immigrant Outreach Manager, at IvoneG@broetjefamilytrust.org
+For more information about our local engagement, contact Ivone Guillen, Immigrant Outreach Manager, at IvoneG@broetjefamilytrust.org